-Living in Oregon, Don has handled anxiety most of his coaching career, and is currently battling cancer.
+Living in Oregon, Don has handled anxiety most of his coaching career.
 He was inducted into the CFL Hall of Fame in 2011 as a ‘League Builder’.
 A special thanks to DemonXXX on the sportscollectors.net message board for helping me find this one.

 WLAF W 5 L 5 T 0 Pct .500